viamrobotics/docs/docs/extend/modular-resources/_index.md

 ### Uploading to Viam registry

-After you finish programming your module, you can [upload your module to the Viam registry](/extend/modular-resources/upload/) to make it available for deployment to robots.
+After you finish programming your module, you can [upload your module to the Viam registry](/extend/modular-resources/upload/) to make it available for deployment to smart machines.
 As part of the upload process, you decide whether your module is *private* (visible only to other members of your [organization](/manage/fleet/organizations/)), or *public* (visible to all Viam users).

 You can see details about each module in the [Viam registry](https://app.viam.com/registry) on its module details page.
 See the [Odrive module](https://app.viam.com/module/viam/odrive) for an example.
-Public modules also display the number of times a module has been deployed to a robot.
+Public modules also display the number of times a module has been deployed to a smart machine.

 When you make changes to your module, you can [uploaded the newer version](/extend/modular-resources/upload/#update-an-existing-module) with a new version number, and the Viam registry will track each version that you upload.